 Javier was full of helpful advice and had a lot to say about choosing the best home theater seating.
 If you’re interested in designing a home theater or figuring out which companies are good to source electronics and lighting from — then this interview is a home theater design resource that can be referenced for hints and tips.

 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

 1. Can you give us some background about this custom home theater?

 Sure, the client’s home is in Miami, Florida and they had a large empty room that they wanted to convert into a home theatre.
 It was to become the showpiece for their home, so they wanted something extraordinary with no expenses spared.

 We sent our design team in to assess the situation and found that there wasn’t anything particularly problematic about the space.
-That gave us a lot of freedom to focus on the theme without having to contend with issues like unsuitable architecture.
+That gave us a lot of freedom to focus on the guitar-themed room without having to contend with issues like unsuitable architecture.

 Of course, we often deal with rooms that aren’t necessarily “right” and do need a lot of work before we can get started properly, but it’s always freeing when it’s not a concern.